SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 As we need to use different languages like SystemVerilog or Verilog or C or Python to create the verification environment at different levels like IPs, Sub-Systems, Chips, and SoCs, we may not be able to reuse the IP level testcases/verification environments at the SoC level.
 So, usually, we rewrite/modify the IP level testcases to use them at the SoC level.
 This is completely a manual process and it’s more time-consuming.[^2]

+Actually, this is not a really limitation of this method, but an engineering module design problem.

  **Solutions**:

 1. We can define various random scenarios in UVM to model the firmware operation sequences which can eventually **drive the existing lower-level IP-UVM sequences**.
 This way we can scale-up the IP level random testcases to SoC level and do the exhaustive regression testing at the SoC level too, but still there may be many challenges of achieving coverage closure **due to redundant testcases and slow simulation speed**.[^3]